jmealy/flashcards-from-text/README.md

 ## Results
-Words will be saved as CSV along with their translations in `target_words.csv` You can then import this to a flashcard app like anki.
+Words will be saved as CSV along with their translations in `target_words.csv` You can then import this to a flashcard app like [anki](https://apps.ankiweb.net/)